IBM/lale/CONTRIBUTING.md

     * Click `Publish Release`.

     * You are done!
-The release will be automatically deployed to PyPi.
+The release will be automatically deployed to public PyPI.